 With one exception, King Kong (sold under the generic name 'Mech-Gorilla' in the USA), all of the Arklon toys were based upon kaiju characters from the Ultraman television series.
 The unique designs, which Ishizuki has described as 'my attempt to create character toys that could be enjoyed even by those unfamiliar with the given film or television series,' have made them favorites among Japanese toy collectors.

-What's your 'Arklon' worth?
-Here are some recently sold items (USA):
+What's your Arklon worth in 2021?
+Here are some recently sold items.